-- Students must be enrolled in a participating high school. - Students must be in good standing at their institution with no disciplinary or academic delinquencies. - Interested students must fill out an application detailing their community service, extracurricular activities, future aspirations and GPA. - Applicants must secure a recommendation from a current instructor. - Parents must sign a contract to finalize student eligibility.
+- Students must be enrolled in a participating high school. - Students must be in good standing at their institution with no disciplinary or academic delinquencies. - Interested students must fill out an application detailing their community service, extracurricular activities, future aspirations and GPA. - Applicants must secure a letter of recommendation. - Parents must sign a contract to finalize student eligibility.